 Your guaranteed place in halls

-If you make Edge Hill University your Firm Choice before the UCAS decision deadline in June, the Accommodation Team will invite you to apply for a place in our Ormskirk on-campus accommodation.
+If you make Edge Hill University your Firm Choice before the UCAS decision deadline in June, the Accommodation Team will invite you to select your room in our Ormskirk on-campus accommodation.

-Accommodation is guaranteed to all new first-year undergraduate students, from the UK, starting their first year, full-time, in September 2023.
-To be eligible, you’ll have to apply before the stated deadline when this confirmed.
-But don’t worry, we’ll keep you up-to-date with key dates and deadlines via email so you won’t miss out.
+And accommodation is guaranteed to all new first-year undergraduate students, from the UK, starting their first year, full-time, in September 2024 if you select your room before the stated deadline provided by the Accommodation Team.
+This deadline will be confirmed to you by email.
+But don’t worry, we’ll keep you up-to-date with key dates and deadlines and you’ll receive reminders, so you won’t miss out.

 Studying at Manchester St James’?